;

 From herbal remedies to ancient rituals, the cultural significance of alternative deworming approaches sheds light on the deep-rooted connection between animal care and local traditions.

-Ethnoveterinary practices, influenced by indigenous knowledge, are often passed down through generations, contributing to the preservation of cultural heritage while addressing animal health.
+Ethnoveterinary practices, influenced by indigenous knowledge, are often passed down through generations, contributing to the preservation of cultural heritage while addressing animal health using natural ways.
 In some communities, specific plants or botanicals are used as natural dewormers, embodying the rich tapestry of ethnomedicine in veterinary care.
 These age-old practices extend beyond mere medical treatment, encapsulating beliefs, rituals, and community values related to animal well-being and symbiotic coexistence.

 Evidence-based Approach to Using Garlic